AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ### Experience layer

 Sitting on top of the data layer in Commerce is the experience layer.
 This layer is composed of the features in Commerce that can act on that data and is divided into four main pillars:  product discovery, site content, offers and campaigns, and measurement.
-The following sections go into each of these pillars in more detail and provide the available Commerce features you can use to turn that data into that allow you to create actionable insights using the information from the data layer.
+The following sections go into each of these pillars in more detail and provide the available Commerce features you can use to turn that data into actionable insights.

 ### Product discovery